Cleo Hartwig: Early life and education

+Career

-After graduation, she settled in New York City, finding employment as a teacher at The Town School (1934-36).
+After graduation, she settled in New York City, finding employment as a teacher at The Town School (1934 to 1936).
 During the summer of 1935 she studied art in Poland, Hungary, Rumania, and Germany.
-Hartwig then taught at the Ecole Francaise (1936-39) in New York, and exhibited for the first time in New York at The National Academy of Design (113th Annual, 1938).
+Hartwig then taught at the Ecole Francaise (1936 to 1939) in New York, and exhibited for the first time in New York at The National Academy of Design (113th Annual, 1938).
 In 1939 she made a summer trip to France to study art, but returned home hastily because of the growing hostilities.
 Hartwig took up residence at Patchin Place, the historic Greenwich Village cul-de-sac, home to many famous artists of the early 20th century.
 (She remained at that address until her death).
 She joined the faculty of the Lenox School (1939-42), and exhibited her work in group shows at the Clay Club, National Academy of Design, Syracuse University, and Mt.
 Holyoke College.
 She was also part of the 1942 “Artists for Victory” exhibit at the Metropolitan Museum of Art.

 After summer art study in Mexico (1941), Hartwig began to incorporate gestures from that country’s culture into her work.
 "Her carvings from the 1930s and early 1940s,” noted Ilene Fort, of the LA County Museum of Art, “are characterized by compact, massive forms, crisp outlines, and minimal details.
 In their blockiness, extreme simplification of shape, and coarse surfaces they especially echo Mesoamerican sculpture."

-During World War II Hartwig did drafting at Bell Telephone Laboratories (1942–43), and technical illustrating at the Jordanoff Aviation Corp in NY (1943–45).
+During World War II Hartwig did drafting at Bell Telephone Laboratories (1942 to 1943), and technical illustrating at the Jordanoff Aviation Corp in NY (1943–45).
 During this time, she held her first solo New York exhibition (Clay Club, 1943), and became active in many arts organizations.
 She was an early member of the National Association of Women Artists (eventually becoming Vice President), and the New York Society of Women Artists (Recording Secretary).
 At that time she also began her long association with the Sculptors Guild (Exec.
 Dir., Exec.
 Bd., Exec.
 VP), Audubon Artists (VP for Sculpture, Exhibition Committee), and New York Society of Ceramic Artists (Sculpture Jury).

 The National Association of Women Artists (NAWA) awarded Hartwig the Anna Hyatt Huntington Prize for her Mandolin Player in 1945.
 That same year she exhibited with the Pennsylvania Academy of the Fine Arts, National Academy of Design, National Association of Women Artists, Audubon Artists, and New York Society of Ceramic Artists.
 She also became a sculpture instructor at Cooper Union in New York and the Montclair Art Museum in New Jersey.
 In addition, she completed an important work for the architect Kenneth B. Norton: a "Family Group" for the Continental Companies Building on Williams St. in downtown Manhattan.
 For that commission Hartwig created an 8-foot-high bas-relief of a mother, father, and child, which was cast in aluminum and installed on the front of the building.